itsjakefromACD/PersistentTimerRN/README.md

 }
 ```

-The hook refreshes the label every second while running and when the app returns from the background, so the displayed time is always correct.
+The hook checks Secure Store on mount and restores `isRunning` if a start time exists.
+The label refreshes every second while running and when the app returns from the background, so the displayed time is always correct.

 ---